Olawale/JenkinsPipeline/README.md

-# A Jenkins multi-stage pipeline to deploy a web application as a Docker container to a Kubernetes cluster
+# A Jenkins pipeline to deploy a web application as a Docker container to a Kubernetes cluster

 This project explores how to:
- - build a Jenkins deployment pipeline
+ - Build a Jenkins multi-stage deployment pipeline with Jenkinsfile.
- - build an application as a Docker image from a Dockerfile
+ - Dockerise a web application with a Dockerfile.
- - deploy the docker image to a Kubernetes cluster
+ - Deploy the Docker containers to a Kubernetes cluster and expose them as services.